Career Culinary Pathway

 - To maintain a clean, hygienic work area at all times

-IT IS IMPORTANT TO REMEMBER THAT IRRELEVANT OF WHAT QUALIFICATION YOU HAVE RECEIVED, WHETHER AN NZQA OR CITY AND GUILD, MOST BUDDING CHEFS WILL START AT THE BOTTOM, AS A COMMI CHEF (TRAINEE) AND WORK THEIR WAY UP THE LADDER DEPENDING ON THEIR PERSONAL GOALS AND ASPIRATIONS.
+IT IS IMPORTANT TO REMEMBER THAT IRRELEVANT OF WHAT QUALIFICATION YOU HAVE RECEIVED, WHETHER AN NZQA OR ANOTHER ONE, MOST BUDDING CHEFS WILL START AT THE BOTTOM, AS A COMMI CHEF (TRAINEE) AND WORK THEIR WAY UP THE LADDER DEPENDING ON THEIR PERSONAL GOALS AND ASPIRATIONS.

 Chefs de Partie: (3 to 4 years)

-If you have a desire to be a Chefs de Partie the ideal qualification is NZQA Level 4 or City & Guilds Diploma in Food Preparation & Culinary Arts (8065-02) or City & Guilds Diploma in Patisserie (8065-03)
+If you have a desire to be a Chefs de Partie the ideal qualification is NZQA Level 4.

 Also known as a Line Cook.
 He or she will oversee one section of the kitchen and preparation of one particular type of food.
 Generally starting at cold kitchen and progressing to sautéing, grilling or frying.
 The Chef de Partie becomes a specialist in one section, then moves on to another, eventually training in all areas of the kitchen